eddieantonio/harrison/README.md

 ## Step One

 Export your app!
-Wrapping it in a customizable fucntion is recommended, but not required!
+Wrapping it in a configurable factory function is recommended, but not required!

-Turn this:
+**Turn this:**

 ```js